Social Psychology Network

 • Burris, C. T., Rempel, J. K., Munteanu, A. R., & Therrien, P. A. (2013).
 More, more, more: The dark side of self-expansion motivation.
 Personality and Social Psychology Bulletin, 39, 578-595.

-• Burris, C. T., & Sani, F. (2013).
-The immutable likeness of “being”: Experiencing the self as timeless.
-International Journal for the Psychology of Religion. doi:10.1080/10508619.2013.771964
+• Burris, C. T., & Sani, F. (2016).
+Beyond death’s (and conception’s) door: The unsettling limitations of incarnate existence.
+International Journal for the Psychology of Religion, 26, 113-123.

-• Petrican, R., & Burris, C. T. (in press).
+• Petrican, R., & Burris, C. T. (2014).
 Transcendent experiences motivate “escape” from the body via intimate partnerships.
-International Journal for the Psychology of Religion.
+International Journal for the Psychology of Religion, 24, 104-123.

 • Rempel, J. K., & Burris, C. T. (2005).
 Let me count the ways: An integrative theory of love and hate.
 Personal Relationships, 12, 297-313.